What is Dilation and Curettage (D and C)?

 • Birth Control and Family Planning: If the D&C was related to pregnancy, discuss birth control options with your healthcare provider to ensure a healthy and well-timed pregnancy in the future.

-• Return to Physical Activities: Gradually resume physical activities, such as exercise, as advised by your healthcare provider.
-Start with light activities and gradually increase intensity.
+• Return to Physical Activities: Gradually resume physical activities, such as exercise, as your doctor advises.

 • Work and Daily Activities: Depending on your job and daily routine, you may need to take time off work or make adjustments to accommodate your recovery.

 • Listen to Your Body: Pay attention to your body's signals.
-If you feel fatigued, in pain, or experience any unusual symptoms, consult your healthcare provider.
+Consult your healthcare provider if you feel fatigued, in pain, or experience any unusual symptoms.

 • Avoid Stress: Minimize stress as much as possible, as stress can affect the healing process.
-Engage in relaxation techniques, such as deep breathing, meditation, or yoga.
+Engage in relaxation techniques like deep breathing, meditation, or yoga.

 Make an appointment just in few minutes - Call Us Now